 Day Ten – Pacific Coast

-- We stopped off at Venice Beach for a stroll along the pier.
+We stopped off at Venice Beach for a stroll along the pier.
 There were surfers in the sea and seagulls in the air.
 It’s a quirky area of LA with so much colour and energy!
 We even had a cheeky peek at Muscle Beach!
 I loved the graffiti in Santa Monica too.
 It was everywhere and showed some real skill!

 Day Eleven – Pacific Coast

-- We pulled off the highway for an adventure around Morro Bay.
+We also pulled off the highway for an adventure around Morro Bay.
 This little seaside town had beautiful views with lots of cute wild otters in the bay!?
 We even went into a small skateboard museum with the second biggest skate board (it’s huge).
 We loved this random stop on the way up the coast!

 Day Twelve – Monteray